AlenPelin/keo-studio/_portfolio/corinna---natural-light-photography-melbourne.md

 ---
 [Corinna](https://www.instagram.com/apropos.coco/) is a  real gem I found in the Instagram.
 As soon as I saw her feed I decided to invite her to be my model.
 I like her style and her fashion taste so this is an example of relaxed blogger photo session.

 We had 3 outfits - the best choice for fashion photoshoot.
+The weather was a relly good too - not too cold or too hot.
+We even were blessed with some golden hour vibes!

+Thank you, Corinna, for all your grace and beauty; I had a great time and open to collaborate again!